leonardo185/vote0/README.md

-# Sample app
+# Vote 0

-code for vote0.
+**Version 1.0**

+Code and documentation for writing a socket.io program.

+A sample app for demonstration of socket.io.

+---